-- memb-list is a list of literals, selected once only, from the possible values of the base data type. - Note : 1. this list may include literal expressions which are to be evaluated at compile-time. - 2. omission of the 'memb-list' from the parenthesis denotes the 'empty' set for that base data type.
+- memb-list is a list of literals, selected once only, from the possible values of the base data type. - Note: 1.
+This list may include literal expressions which are to be evaluated at compile time. - 2.
+Omission of the 'memb-list' from the parentheses denotes the 'empty' set for that base data type.

-Example :
+Example:

-TYPE tnumbers = INTEGER RANGE (0:100) SET tnumbers : numbers TYPE colour = ENUMERATION (red, blue, grey, pink, black) TYPE tcolour = colour SET tcolour : luckyset INTEGER : int1 % store an unnamed constant set data-element tnumbers (1,3,5,7) =:numbers tnumbers (1,3,5:10) =: numbers % use an expression evaluated at compile-time CONSTANT int2=15 tnumbers (int23+4,int2:int2+5)=:numbers % an empty 'colour' set data-element tcolour () =:luckyset % no luck at all !
-Restriction : such an unnamed set data-element with a constant group of members, must not be the first statement of a routine, unless the entire statement is contained within parentheses.
+TYPE tnumbers = INTEGER RANGE (0:100) SET tnumbers : numbers TYPE colour = ENUMERATION (red, blue, grey, pink, black) TYPE tcolour = colour SET tcolour : luckyset INTEGER : int1 % store an unnamed constant set data-element tnumbers (1,3,5,7) =:numbers tnumbers (1,3,5:10) =: numbers tcolour (blue:black) =:luckyset % lots of luck ! % use an expression evaluated at compile time CONSTANT int2=15 tnumbers (int23+4,int2:int2+5)=:numbers % an empty 'colour' set data-element tcolour () =:luckyset % no luck at all !

+Restriction: such an unnamed set data-element with a constant group of members, must not be the first statement of a routine, unless the entire statement is contained within parentheses.
+Add a member to a set data-element:

+set-member-ident INSERT set-ident

+set-member-ident is a data-element of the set base data type.
+Note: This may be an expression to be evaluated at runtime. set-ident is a set identifier.

+Example:

 '''

-Add a member to a set data-element

-set-member-ident INSERT set-ident

-where

-set-member-ident

-is a data-element of the set base data type.

-Note : this may be an expression to be evaluated at run-time.

-set-ident is a set identifier.

-Example :

 INTEGER : int

 INTEGER RANGE(0:100) SET : numbers

 % add a member to the 'numbers' set data-element

 3 INSERT numbers

 int2 INSERT numbers

+'''

-Remove a member from a set data-element
+Remove a member from a set data-element:

 set-member-ident REMOVE set-ident

-where

 set-member-ident is a data-element of the set base data type.

-Note : this may be an expression to be evaluated at run-time.

-set-ident is a set identifier.
+Note: This may be an expression to be evaluated at runtime. set-ident is a set identifier.

-Example :
+Example:

+'''

 INTEGER : int

 INTEGER RANGE(0:10) SET : evens:=(0,2,4,6,8,10)

 % remove a member from the 'evens' set data-element

 6 REMOVE evens

 int+5 REMOVE evens

 '''

-4.4 ROUTINES
+4.4.
+ROUTINES

 The 'routine' is defined in the PLANC language as a composite data type.
-While this may seem a little unusual, it is of benefit in declaring a routine name to be used as a generic function with in fact a family of similar routines which differ only in that their parameters are of different data types and perhaps their return values too, eg. a 'plus' operator may be thus created for integer, real and complex parameters.
+While this may seem a little unusual, it is of benefit in declaring a routine name to be used as a generic function with in fact a family of similar routines which differ only in that their parameters are of different data types and perhaps their return values too, e.g. a 'plus' operator may therefore be created for integer, real and complex parameters.